MicroEJ/docs/ApplicationDeveloperGuide/moduleNatures.rst

    * - bar.javadoc.stylesheet.file
      - Path of the Stylesheet used for the generated Javadoc.
      - (To be fixed)
+   * - skip.artifact.checker
+     - When this property is set to true, all artifact checkers are skipped.
+     - Not set

 Go to the :ref:`module_repository` section for more details.